berkeley-dsep-infra/datahub/incidents/2017-05-09-gce-billing.md

 ## Conclusion

-There was not sufficient monitoring of the billing status.
+There was insufficient monitoring of the billing status.

 ## Action items